HuotChu/ArrayForLua/README.md

 ### Array:Fill()

 The **Fill()** method fills all the elements of an array from a start index to an end index with a static value.

-Dictionary and Mixed tables have unordered indices, so they are always filled from end to end.
+Dictionary and mixed tables have unordered indices, so they are always filled from end to end.

 > #### Example